saramasarone/saramasarone.github.io/README.md

 ## About me: Senior ML Researcher/Engineer at Ignota Labs - 2026
-I am currently a Senior ML Researcher/Engineer at Ignota Labs, working on Machine Learning and deep learning applications to drug discovery.
+Hi!
+I am a Senior ML Researcher/Engineer at Ignota Labs, working on Machine Learning and deep learning applications to drug discovery.
 In particular, I have been working on Molecular Property Prediction models and agentic systems to help us identify anf fix more drugs.

 As a company, we focus on using our internal tech to rescue failed drugs, allowing more molecules to reach the market, thus benefitting more patients!